What is a literature review?

 👬🏾 Should a literature review be combined with the introduction?

 No. A literature review should have its own independent section.
-You should indicate clearly in the table of contents where the literature can be found, and address this section as 'Literature Review.'
+You should indicate clearly in the table of contents where the literature review can be found, and label this section as “Literature Review.”

 🥺 Why should I include a literature review in my paper?

-The main goal of a literature review is to provide the researcher with sufficient knowledge about the topic in question.
-By assessing the available source in your field of research, you will know where you stand, to know where you want to go.
+The main goal of a literature review is to provide the researcher with sufficient knowledge about the topic in question so that they can eventually make an intervention.